Cap-go/capacitor-updater/README.md

 Download update distribution zipfiles from a custom url.
 Manually control the entire update process.

-- Edit your `capacitor.config.json` like below, set `autoUpdate` to true.
+- Edit your `capacitor.config.json` like below, set `autoUpdate` to false.
 ```json
 // capacitor.config.json
 {